ZGorlock/DnDMapMaker/DnD Map Maker 2D/README.txt

     To reload your saved work press the Load button and enter the same map name.

+    If you accidentally lose your map or close the program, look in the AUTOSAVE/ directory and press the Load button and enter the autosave in the format: '20220127/231015'.

     Once your map is done press the Export button and choose a map name, this will produce DM and Player Maps in the OUTPUT/ directory.

 5. Print the Player Map: